NIO-Design/Batch-Scripts/Speedy-Git/README.md

 #### Installation Process:

-1. Check if Git is added to your Win 8.1 / 7 Path.
+:sunny: Check if Git is added to your Win 8.1 / 7 Path.

   * Run the Command Prompt and type: